f5devcentral/f5xc-mcn-TechXchange/README.rst

 Prepare Lab Environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. Open the UDF Blueprint "F5 TechXchange 2023 XC MCN (TBD)" https://xxx.xxx.xxx and click "Deploy" to create a deployment.
+1. Open the UDF Blueprint "F5XC TechXchange 2023 MCN Lab" https://udf.f5.com/b/ee3fbeab-9756-48c4-a45e-dfd7794357b4 and click "Deploy" to create a deployment.
 Then hit "Start".

 > *Once you start the UDF deployment, it will create an ephemeral account on the F5 Distributed Cloud console (this may take 5-10 min).
 Then you will receive an email to update your password.*